-- Basic knowledge and understanding of the view that education is an instrument of ideological control.
+- Basic knowledge and understanding of the view that gender is the most important influence on educational attainment.
 The response contains a narrow range of underdeveloped points and may include basic references to concepts or theories or research evidence. - The material selected is relevant to the topic but lacks focus on or relevance to the specific question. - Any analysis or evaluation is likely to be incidental, confused or simply assertive.